 After scissors, this is my best left-handed find ever!

 |Left-handed measuring tape|

 A left-handed tape measure really is one of those things which you didn't realise you needed but once you've got one, you can't imagine how you coped without it.
-It's natural for me to hold the end of a tape measure in my right hand and pull it out with my left; getting this little wonder from Anything Left-Handed put an end to having to read numbers the upside down!
+It's natural for me to hold the end of a tape measure in my right hand and pull it out with my left; getting this little wonder from Anything Left-Handed put an end to having to read the numbers upside down!

 Finally though, back to the embroidery stitches.
 While checking out the links for this post I came across "The Left-Handed Embroiderer's Companion" by Yvette Stanton.
 This may finally be the answer to my problems with bullion knots, so I'm going to order a copy.